simonh1000/eu-transparency-register/README.md

 ## ToDo

  - Switch to typescript
- - Improve navbar
- - add countries summary pie chart
+ - add countries to filters